Gregory-Gerard/RutubeM3U8Scrapper/README.md

 ];
 ```

+If an internal error occurs, RutubeScrapper throw a RutubeScrapperException.
+Otherwise, if it's a request error (like a 404 or bad request) a GuzzleException is thrown.

 ## Use cases

 Now with the HLS streams in your possession, you can download a Rutube LiST video with [youtube-dl](https://github.com/ytdl-org/youtube-dl), ffmpeg or streaming it in VLC.